thomasvn/thomasvn.dev/hugo/keepit/content/about.md

 Hey!
 Glad to have you here.
 I mostly spend my time thinking, building, reading, and writing.
 And I'm continuously trying to do a little more good each day.

-Current interests:
+## Current interests ...

-- container security
+- previously container security, now cloud security
-- kubernetes security
-- 49ers football
-- intro to philosophy
-- surfing
+- warriors basketball
 - listening to albums from start to finish
-- bourbon whiskey

 ## Giving